myelintek/documentation/user/annotation.rst

     .. image:: /_static/imgs/user/webapp/setup_labelstudio_16.png
         :width: 600

-#) Back to the dataset page, the labelling data will be saved in the output directory.
+#) Back to the folder page, the labelling data will be saved in the output directory.

     .. image:: /_static/imgs/user/webapp/setup_labelstudio_17.png
         :width: 600